m-stearns/trucks-and-packages/README.md

-# Trucks and Packages - a REST API supported by Google Cloud Platform (GCP)
+# Trucks and Packages - a REST API supported by Google Cloud Platform (GCP) and Auth0
 ## Description
 The Trucks and Packages API allows users to act as managers of their own shipping and delivery service, by managing delivery trucks and the packages assigned to them.
 Truck Managers are first requested to authenticate themselves in order to receive an individualized token, which can then be used to create truck and package resources, view those resources, assign and unassign packages to specific trucks, and remove truck and package resources when they are no longer needed.